Skip to content

 The horror world from earlier uses a CRT-style green-on-black interface with a status bar showing health, energy, and armed status.
 Studio AI generated it from a description like "post-apocalyptic horror UI, CRT monitor aesthetic, dark green glowing text, scanline effects."

 You don't need to know code.
-Describe the look and feel, Studio AI builds it.
-Custom UI is purely visual.
-It reads game state but never changes it.
+Describe the look and feel you want and let the Studio's AI assistant build it.
+Custom UI is a purely visual layer — it reads game state but never changes it.

 For the full Custom UI guide → Advanced: Custom UI Deep Dive